balderdashy/sails-docs/reference/sails.config/sails.config.custom.md

 var mailgunDomain = sails.config.custom.mailgunDomain;
 // ...
 ```
+### Notes

-> Note that the contents of this file can be overridden via environment variables, or using any of the other configuration mechanisms provided by Sails.
+> The contents of this file can be overridden via environment variables, or using any of the other configuration mechanisms provided by Sails.

 <docmeta name="displayName" value="sails.config.custom">